TactiCool-HUN/sf2e-anachronism-automation/README.md

 - - Dedication is handled correctly.
 - - Initial strike is now automatic, no longer needed to click a button to activate/deactivate it!

+# In the Works

+Vacuum and 0g automation, including the untethered drifting.

 # Settings
 ## Mystic Network Recharge
 [GM] Toggles whether mystic recharges their vitality network points on the start of their encounter turns automatically.